piergiaj/super-events-cvpr18/README.md

 2. Extract features from your dataset.
 See [Pytorch-I3D](https://github.com/piergiaj/pytorch-i3d) for our code to extract I3D features.

 3. [train_model.py](train_model.py) contains the code to train and evaluate models.

+# Refrences
+[1] G.  A.  Sigurdsson,  S.  Divvala,  A.  Farhadi,  and  A.  Gupta.
+Asynchronous temporal fields for action recognition.
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2017
+[2] S. Yeung, O. Russakovsky, N. Jin, M. Andriluka, G. Mori, and L. Fei-Fei.
+Every moment counts: Dense detailed labeling of actions in complex videos.
+International Journal of Computer Vision (IJCV), pages 1–15, 2015